sshane/openpilot-archive/README.md

 * **Dynamic following distance profile (dynamic-follow/d-f)**: Three following distance (TR) profiles are available to select; 0.9 seconds, 2.7 seconds, and a custom tuned dynamic follow profile.
 The first two behave as your stock cruise control system does.
 Dynamic follow aims to provide a more natural feeling drive, adjusting your distance from the lead car based on your speed, your relative velocity with the lead car, and your acceleration (or deceleration).
 If the system detects the lead car decelerating, your car should start to brake sooner than a hard-coded TR value.
 * **Slow Mode (SLO)**: For cars with longitudinal control down to 0 mph, you have the option to activate SLO mode which enables you to set your car's cruise control under your car's limit.
 For example, you could coast along at 15, 10, or even 5 mph.
 * **Select Vision Model (on 0.5.8, dynamic-follow branch only)**: You can select whether you would like to use the wiggly model, or the normal vision model for path planning.
 Wiggly has more torque and can better guess the road curvature without lane lines, but it occasionally crashes or mis-predicts the path.
+* **EON and openpilot Stats UI**: With the on-screen UI, you can view stats about your EON such as its temperature, your grey panda's GPS accuracy, the lead car's relative velocity, its distance, and more.